The Bridge

-The National Endowment for the Humanities has awarded The Louis Armstrong House Museum a Digital Projects for the Humanities prototyping grant for the Jazz and Hip-Hop Map of Queens, an interactive digital experience.
-This project seeks to increase awareness about one of the essential storylines in the history of American music: how the presence of a prolific jazz community in the New York City borough of Queens had significant influence on the rise of hip-hop music in the borough and beyond.
+The National Endowment for the Humanities has awarded The Louis Armstrong House Museum a Digital Projects for the Humanities Production Grant for The Bridge: The Jazz and Hip-Hop Map of Queens.
+This interactive digital experience seeks to increase awareness about one of the essential storylines in the history of American music: how the presence of a prolific jazz community in the New York City borough of Queens had significant influence on the rise of hip-hop music in the borough and beyond.

 Many jazz legends lived in Queens during the 40’s, 50’s and 60’s, including Louis Armstrong, Ella Fitzgerald, Billie Holiday, Count Basie, and Dizzy Gillespie.
-Also, seminal hip-hop musicians including Nas, Marly Marl, MC Serch, MC Shan, LL Cool J, Q-Tip and many more grew up in Queens during the 60’s, 70’s and 80’s.
+In the 60’s, 70’s, and 80’s, hip-hop legends including Nas, Marly Marl, MC Serch, MC Shan, LL Cool J, Q-Tip grew up in Queens.
+In addition to these known names, the network of musicians from jazz, funk, and hip hop that flourished in Queens is prolific, connected through family, geography, and shared experience.

 KYLE ADAMS: Indiana University